- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 - The answers must explain reasons a certain answer is correct and why each of the other answers are incorrect.
 If you can see patterns of words or phrases in your incorrect choices as well as your correct choices, you will improve your chances of passing the real test.

 3.)
-NYSTCE Study Tip #3: Make Better Use Of LAST, CST Practice Exam Answer Keys
+NYSTCE Practice Test Tip #2: Make Better Use Of Answer Keys

-Your NYSTCE study guide has an answer key to the practice tests.
+Your NYSTCE practice test questions has an answer key.
 It might be tempting to simply score your practice exams using the answer key in the back of your study guide and move on.

 -Don’t make this test preparation mistake!